Pierlam/OpenExcelSdk/README.md

 // get row at index 0, the first one res = proc.GetRowAt(excelSheet, 0, out ExcelRow row, out error);
 if (!res)
-	Console.WriteLine("ERROR, unbale to read the row");
+	Console.WriteLine("ERROR, unable to read the row");
 ```